QARANC.co.uk Find Extra Work

 I was offered a new ward to transfer to in the morning, but felt that I didn't want to leave my young man again to face any further "visitations!" on his own.
 So said I`d stay if allowed in ward Four until posted elsewhere.

-After the story spread like wildfire around the hospital, I learned of so many others who had differing experiences (and severe shock!) whilst working in many departments and wards.
+After the story spread like wildfire, I learned of so many others who had differing experiences (and severe shock!) whilst working in many departments and wards.
 The Officers and Children's wards one floor up seemed to be particularly lively at night, I heard.

 Guess where my next duty was?
 That spooky cavern like huge building had many "cold spots" and I was to sense several presences, rather than see, over a few more months on nights.
 Still, the R.H.M.H. has a place in my affections of happy times and I am proud to have been a member of the Corps, if only briefly.
 Incidentally, I have memories of ghostly goings on whilst at PTS in Stanhope Lines, Aldershot, in 1964 but these seemed of a rather more sinister nature...